-Editor’s note: This post was updated August 2017 to include telehealth and Care My Way information.
+Editor’s note: This post was updated October 2018 to include telemedicine and Care My Way information.

-Urgent care, telehealth and emergency care have things in common, but their differences should be most important to you.
+Urgent care, telemedicine and emergency care have things in common, but their differences should be most important to you.

-Urgent Care and telehealth: For conditions that aren’t life-threatening
+Urgent Care and telemedicine: For conditions that aren’t life-threatening

 Urgent care is for injuries and illnesses that need care fast but are not life threatening.
 Board-certified providers treat problems and may suggest follow-up with primary care doctors.

-According to Dr. William Melms, an urgent care physician at Marshfield Clinic, “what we don’t want to see are people who’re afraid they’re having heart attacks or stroke.
+According to Dr. William Melms, an urgent care physician at Marshfield Clinic Health System, “what we don’t want to see are people who’re afraid they’re having heart attacks or stroke.
 Heart attack and stroke means time is of the essence.
 Going to urgent care first – delays care.”

 His advice: Call ahead so trained staff can help guide this decision.